Guide to CT Scanners

 Thanks to the reduced scan times, more advanced studies, such as cardiac, can be performed.

 Its speed and accuracy makes it suitable for practices with moderate to high patient throughput.

 In terms of cardiology, a 64-slice CT scanner can perform cardiac examinations but still require slowing of the heart rate.

 +128-slice CT Scanners

-The top-notch scanners, ranging from 128 to 320 slices, can provide whole body scans in seconds, while providing an incredibly sharp 3D image of any organ.
+In this category, there are different types of CT scan machine.
+These are the top-notch CT scanners, ranging from 128 to 320 slices.
+These systems can provide whole-body scans in seconds while providing incredibly sharp 3D images of any organ.